 That's how Ideal rolls!
 We do everything equitably.
 Allow me to say this right up front: the criteria for inclusion in and seeding of the postseason will be a straightforward affair.
 No politics, no backroom deals, no consideration of television ratings and revenue, no unaccountable secret committees.
 Simply put, the most deserving teams will make the playoffs.
 Now, this does lead to a conundrum.
 Do we take the strongest teams or do we take the winningest teams?
 And it is a valid argument.
 Do we take teams primarily from the power conferences, as they are the only schools generally considered able to actually win the whole shootin' match?
 Or do we select teams with the best records, those who annihilated their competition in smaller conferences, but who probably have little chance of actually winning a national tournament?
 The answer, obviously, is a combination of the two approaches.
 So this is what Ideal will do, every season and in every sport.*

 The most transparent means of resolving the "strongest vs winningest" paradox is via an objective methodology.
 Say hello to my little friend, Quality Points (QP).
 The QP system has been devised to accomplish the objective analysis of every game played.
-Win or lose, blowout or nailbiter.
-In Ideal, using QP, every result is assessed in real time using objective criteria that is unbiased regarding which teams are playing.
+Win or lose, blowout or nailbiter, upset or expected.
+In Ideal, using Quality Points, every result is assessed in real time using this objective criteria that is unbiased regarding which teams are playing.
 We do not determine the quality of a win or loss at the end of the season, when the games themselves were played months earlier.
 That makes zero sense.
 Victories do not 'get better or worse' as the season progresses.
 Nor do losses.
 You play teams when you play them, and you play them as they are then.
 There will be no retroactive ratings in Ideal.
 You'll know with every game where your team stands with regard to the postseason.

 The clearest analogy is the NCAA basketball tournament, where annually we are treated to the rite of Bubble Watch.
 While quite a sporting affair in its own right, I am often dismayed when the field is announced and a 28-win mid- or small-major is left out in favor of a high-major school barely above .500.
 If School A is 28-4, and School B is 18-14, in anything other than extraordinary circumstances School A is the one that should be included in the tournament.
 In my mind, they are the more deserving candidate.
 And yet we regularly see School B make the tournament instead.
 However, in truth, there is no way to really know, because in college basketball - as in college football - the NCAA does not mandate balanced scheduling, or a minimum of tough/road contests.
 It's anyone's guess who deserves to be in the postseason.